-Minute 36 - (Private Hire Drivers Licence AGH) - This item contains exempt information under Schedule 12A Local Government Act 1972 as amended by the Local Government (Access to Information) (Variation) Order 2006 namely (para 1) namely information relating to the financial or business affairs of a particular person (including the authority holding that information)
+Minute 79 - Hackney Carriage / Private Hire Drivers Licence NO - This item contains exempt information under Schedule 12A Local Government Act 1972 as amended by the Local Government (Access to Information) (Variation) Order 2006 namely, information relating to the financial or business affairs of a particular person (including the authority holding that information) (para.
+1).

-Minute 37 - (Hackney Carriage / Private Hire Drivers Licence PCH) - This item contains exempt information under Schedule 12A Local Government Act 1972 as amended by the Local Government (Access to Information) (Variation) Order 2006 namely (para 1) namely information relating to the financial or business affairs of a particular person (including the authority holding that information)
+Minute 80 - Hackney Carriage / Private Hire Driver PD - This item contains exempt information under Schedule 12A Local Government Act 1972 as amended by the Local Government (Access to Information) (Variation) Order 2006 namely, information relating to the financial or business affairs of a particular person (including the authority holding that information) (para.
+1).